SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_setup_trial_workzone.md

     The Work Zone Site Manager should open.

-    In some cases, the browser still caches the old authorizations.
-In this case, close and restart the browser.
+    Log off and log in again, or close and restart your browser.

     ![](images/2_trial_wzone_06_enter_wz.png)